 How to buy Tesla (TSLA) shares in Australia

-To buy Tesla shares in Australia, you need to first select a brokerage platform that allows you to invest in the U.S. stock market.
-There are many online brokerages available, such as Stake.
+To buy Tesla shares in Australia, you need to first select an investing platform that allows you to invest in the U.S. stock market.
+There are many online platforms available, such as Stake.

 This article focuses on how to buy specific securities, however, it is not a recommendation to invest in them and should not be taken as financial advice.
 Do your own research and make your own decisions, or even consider getting advice from a licensed financial adviser before investing.